Deprecated vs depreciated: What's the difference?

 Deprecated in software engineering

-A deprecated item functions exactly the same way today as it did in the past, although all functionality and utility are planned to be removed in the future.
-In contrast, an item that has depreciated no longer holds the same value as it did in the past, and its value will continue to diminish and deteriorate as time goes on.
+In the software development world, a deprecated item functions exactly the same way today as it did in the past, but all functionality and utility are planned to be removed in the future.
+In contrast, an item that has depreciated no longer holds the same value as it did in the past, and its value will continue to diminish and deteriorate over time.

-In the software development world, a deprecated class, component, or function is one that is still available in the current version of the API but is planned to be removed in the near future.
+A deprecated class, component, or function is still available in the current version of the API but the provider plans to remove it in the near future.

 Deprecated items in IT will no longer be available in the future, while depreciated ones will have lost value in the future.